-Lovecraftesque second edition is live on Backerkit crowdfunding!
+Lovecraftesque second edition is available to pre-order

 A Storytelling Card Game Of Eldritch Horror